usb-c/STUSB4500/README.md

-# STUSB4500 SW drivers and tools (USB Power Delivery)
+# STUSB4500 SW drivers and tools (USB-C Power Delivery)
 Autonomous USB-C PD controller for Power Sinks / UFP (i.e. on the device's side) <br/>
 Simple solution for barrel connector replacement, by using instead a universal USB connector. <br/>
 Certified by USB-IF consortium for USB Type-C and USB Power Delivery applications (USB-C & USB PD). <br/>